-Now, you have started getting a ton of visitors to your website – people are reading and engaging with your content – at least, that’s what the analytics you installed on your site is showing.
+Now, you have started getting a ton of visitors to your website – people are reading and engaging with your content – at least, that’s what the analytics you installed on your site show.

 One quick question, how do you collect your readers’ contact information?
-What can you offer, in addition to the free content on your website to compel site visitors to give up their details?
+What can you offer, in addition to the free content on your website, to compel visitors to give up their details?

 Once you answer this question and take action on it, you would have nailed the last leg of your organic lead generation machine.

-To get started on creating compelling conversion points, you will need:
+To get started on creating compelling conversion points, you will need the following:

 - An optin form – Use the plugin from thrive themes to create proven, high-converting optin forms.